 Get Started with the Wrike and JIRA Two-Way Sync

 The Wrike and JIRA Two-Way Sync brings together teams working in the world of JIRA with with teams that are operating in Wrike.
 This feature is part of the Enterprise plan.
-If you’re not a Wrike user yet, begin a free 2-week trial or reach out to us at email@example.com for more information on this feature.
+If you’re not a Wrike user yet, begin a free 2-week trial or reach out to our Support team for more information on this feature.